 - a.
-CERT training events should be registered on the Citizens Corps Council Calendar though the FEMA Citizens Responder website: https://community.fema.gov/Register, the SERTrac State Calendar: http://trac.floridadisaster.org/trac/loginform.aspx and approved by the Volunteer Florida Grants and Contracts Manager. - b.
-The following are required items for the CERT Basic Training Course to be taught under this sub-grant: - i.
-Use of the Full FEMA/EMI/Volunteer Florida CERT Basic Training Course - G317, including the terrorism module and showing the Sheltering-In-Place Video (DVD); - ii.
-Use of a CERT Train-the-Trainer (TTT) G428 Qualified Individual (A graduate of the CERT TTT or Trainer Course) as Program Manager, Course Manager, or Lead Instructor; - iii.
-Use of the CERT Program Manager Course G427 Qualified Individual (A graduate of the CERT TTT or Trainer Course) as Program Manager - iv.
-Use of an adequate training facility. - c.
-It is the responsibility of the sub-grantee to arrange and compensate course managers for CERT trainings and course manuals.
-Sub-grantees must maintain and monitor a database to track the number of trained volunteers.
+The following are required items for the CERT Basic Training Course to be taught under this grant: - Use of the Full FEMA/EMI/ CERT Basic Training Course G317, including the terrorism module and showing the Sheltering-In-Place Video; - ii.
+Lead Instructors for the following courses must be approved by Florida Division of Emergency Management and Volunteer Florida, and must provide a letter of recommendation from their sponsoring agency to Volunteer Florida CERT Program Manager: - Use of a CERT Train-the-Trainer (TTT) G428 Qualified Individual; vetted and approved by FDEM and Volunteer Florida - ii.
+Use of the CERT Program Manager Course G427 Qualified Individual; vetted and approved by FDEM and Volunteer Florida

+It is the responsibility of the grantee to arrange and compensate course managers for CERT trainings and course manuals.
+Grantees must maintain and monitor a database to track the number of trained volunteers.